 A vacation home not only gives an owner a beautiful place to visit whenever they want a break from the norm, it also opens the door to secondary income if the owner chooses to rent out the home during parts of the year.
 The rules of Canadian real estate change from primary residences to secondary vacation homes though, so keep the following in mind before contacting a real estate agent to buy a home.

-Before deciding on a location, a buyer should thoroughly know the area, be it in Magrath or elsewhere.
+Before deciding on a location, a buyer should thoroughly know the area, be it in the Magrath real estate market or elsewhere.
 Rental rules change from place to place, and they may directly interfere with when and how you can rent the property out.
 In addition to local ordinances, building and zoning laws can make it difficult to maintain basic utilities such as plumbing, gas, or electrical features on the property.
 For example, you may not be able to dig in certain areas to protect the land.
 Finally, some vacation homes in Canada are ultimately not a good long-term investment for individuals or families.
 Prospective buyers should be comfortable with buying the home for their own use rather than counting on the rental to net them a profit.

 Types of Homes